johns-collab/Decentralized-Job-Marketplace/README.md

 ## Author

-Developed by **Victor Ifeanyi Chukwujiobi**.
-For more projects and contributions, visit my [GitHub](https://github.com/victorifeanyichukwujiobi).
+Developed by Ifeatu johnson.
+For more projects and contributions, visit my [GitHub](https://github.com/johns-collab).